DCLA Executive Board Duties

 - Prepares an annual report of DCLA financial affairs for the Executive Board;

-- Collects mail from the DCLA mailbox, redistributes mail such as sending membership forms to the Assistant Treasurer, and is responsible for payment of annual fee for box rental;
+- Collects mail from the DCLA mailbox and is responsible for payment of annual fee for box rental;

 - Maintains files on IRS tax exempt status; IRS Employee Identification number (i.e. tax id number); D.C. tax-exempt status, D.C.
 Corporations Commission and other official filing, and charter/incorporation papers.

 The Membership Director is responsible for maintaining the membership records and mailing list for the Association.
 In particular, the Membership Director:

 - Provides information to DCLA Board such as whether a specific individual is a member;